Couple accused of Amish sisters' kidnap charged with child sex exploitation

 Local media reported the two had previously pleaded not guilty to state charges of first-degree kidnapping in connection with the abduction of two Amish sisters ages 12 and 7 from a family farm stand in August in the rural Amish community of Oswegatchie, near the Canadian border.

-The St. Lawrence County sheriff’s office said the sisters were lured into a car by Howells and Vaisey with the offer to pet a dog.
+The St. Lawrence County sheriff’s office said Howells and Vaisey lured the sisters into a car on Aug.
+13 with an offer to pet a dog and had the intent of enslaving them.
 They were later shackled.

-The kidnapped girls were returned home in good health on Thursday after their disappearance on Wednesday night.
+The kidnapped girls were released the next day after the couple became frightened at news reports of the abduction, St. Lawrence County Sheriff Kevin Wells said.

 Bradford Riendeau, Vaisey’s attorney, told Reuters he had not seen the new indictment but that it did not come as a surprise.